Consider the Assignment

 TIP: Mindmup is a great free mind mapping tool online.

 Too Broad, Too Narrow, or Just Right?

 IS IT TOO BROAD?
 For example, a topic that is too broad: “The Environment“.
 This is too broad because it includes multiple subtopics.

 IS IT JUST RIGHT?
 Try picking a specific angle, subtopic, or how a narrow topic influences other factors in your field.
-An example might be: “What are the effects of pollution on water quality in Wisconsin?“
+An example might be: “What are the effects of pollution on water quality in Milwaukee County?“

-Source: University Library, University of Illinois at Urbana-Champaign
+Source: University Library, the University of Illinois at Urbana-Champaign